atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 Within the AWS Control Tower dashboard select “Add organizational units”.
 Proceed to follow the prompts to create a new OU named “development”.

-In the next section when you create the new development AWS accounts, you'll specify this new OU.
+In the next step when you create the new development AWS accounts, you'll specify this new OU.

 ---
 **Note**